dlepaux/realtime-bpm-analyzer/readme.md

 - Allows you to compute the BPM while the audio or video is playing.
 - Lightweight and easy to use, making it a great option for web-based music production and DJing applications.

-## Usage example
+## Usages

-Join our discord server https://discord.gg/3xV7TGmq !
+If you encounter issues along the way, remember we have a discord server https://discord.gg/3xV7TGmq !

+### Realtime (stream/playing) strategy

+Mesure or detect the BPM from a **stream** or a **player** ?
+Meaning that it is technically a stream.
+The library provide an `AudioWorkletProcessor` that will compute BPM while the stream is distributed.

+This example shows how to deal with a simple `audio` node.

 1. An [AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) to analyze.
-So something like this :
+So something like this:
     ```html
     <audio src="./new_order-blue_monday.mp3" id="track"></audio>
     ```